pyprg/dssex/README.md

     | Yim  Yre |   | Vim  Vre |   | (Yim*Vre + Yre*Vim)   (Yre*Vre - Yim*Vim) |
     +-        -+   +-        -+   +-                                         -+

+The separate processing of real and imaginary parts in the described manner enables a straight forward integration of phasor measurements in the future.

 ## Numeric Power Flow Calculation and Result Processing

 Function **pfcnum.calculate_power_flow** solves the non-linear